-Stopping smoking and mood
+Quitting smoking and your mood

 Early on, some people feel that their moods are up and down or all over the place, for example getting angry over small things.
 This is quite normal and it will pass, but you don't have to cope without support.
-Your doctor and the Quitline can help you find ways to take care of your mental wellbeing.
+Your doctor and Quitline can help you find ways to take care of your mental wellbeing.